rovaughn/platform-docs/platform/manual/tutorial/user-model.rst

    Copy the ``auth_token`` from the login response and paste it in the ``Authorization`` header as shown in the image below.

-    If the ``Authorization`` header is absent, session token is read from cookie.
+    If the ``Authorization`` header is absent, the session token is read from the cookie.

    .. image:: ../../../img/platform/manual/tutorial/tutorial-user-info.png